 Breakfast was taking 90 minutes.
 Four people, different dietary needs, nobody sure what was available, every morning starting with the same set of open questions.
 So I built defaults.
 Wrote them down.
 Monday looks like this, Tuesday looks like this.
-Not a meal plan.
 A set of decisions made once so they don’t have to get made again at 7 AM when nobody has the capacity to make them.

 Then I was building this site and the same thing happened.
 The navigation needed a taxonomy, so I built a three-tier classification.
 The copy kept drifting, so I built a voice protocol with verification checklists.
 The AI kept contradicting its own earlier decisions, so I built a governance protocol and embedded it in the project root.
 Every problem became a structure, and every structure became a tool, and at some point I was looking at all of it and I thought: this is the same thing I did with breakfast.
 This is the same thing I always do.